 Gillian Reynolds, The Sunday Times

-The late director Alexander Mackendrick developed Mary Queen of Scots with Jay Presson-Allen, but never saw the light of day…until December 2018.
+The late director Alexander Mackendrick developed Mary Queen of Scots with Jay Presson-Allen, but it never saw the light of day…until December 2018.
 You can listen to our adaptation here, directed by the award-winning Hope Dickson Leach.
 Narrated by Glenda Jackson, it stars Ellie Bamber, Mark Bonnar, Emun Elliott, Edward Holcroft, Bill Paterson, Struan Rodger, Kevin Guthrie, Jamie Quinn and Katharine O’Donnelly.

 “Rain-drenched spectacular…Jackson brings authority and asperity, but so much more.
 It’s impossible not to think of her as Elizabeth I in the 1971 BBC mini-series, with the aura of revisionist history she brought to that.”